hyu2000/hyu2000.github.io/go5/selfplay5-evolution.md

 # dynamics of selfplay evolution
-As mentioned [before](https://hyu2000.github.io/go5/5x5-complexity.html), the C2 opening of 5x5 Go is a great case-study for the AlphaZero algorithm: complex enough (>4 billion states), yet much lighter on computation resources.
+As mentioned [before](https://hyu2000.github.io/go5/5x5-complexity.html), the C2 opening of 5x5 Go is a great case-study for the AlphaZero algorithm: complex enough (>4 billion states), yet much lighter on compute.

 It's interesting to examine how the model evolves over time.
-This is another advantage of 5x5 Go: we can try to assess the games ourselves.
 Mainline gives us a conveniently simple view: what the model thinks of the best game it can possibly play.
-It is very one-dimensional, but selfplay games are all centered around the mainlines.
+It is very one-dimensional, but selfplay games all center around the mainline.
+(This is another advantage of 5x5 Go: we can try to assess the games ourselves.)

+In the beginning, the games are pretty random.
+For the C2 opening, the first concept it grasps is that C3 is pretty important, leads us to the C2 C3 opening.
+Then it would try various moves, focuses on C2 C3 D3.
+For the first 4 moves, the two main branches are C2 C3 D3 D2 and C2 C3 D3 B3.
+Various patterns would emerge, shift, and maybe resurface later.

-Example (mp8.try5 run):
+Below is a frequent pattern (mp8.try5 run):
 - one of the earlier openings where black wins the C2 opening is the "cut" pattern:
 C2 C3 D3 D2 D1 D4 E2 B3 E4 C4 [main_model17-75130708168.sgf](https://hyu2000.github.io/go5/view-games.html)
 It happens to be an optimal C2 opening.